 Before & After

-After a thorough medical history and a physical examination with one of SpaMedica’s laser physician specialists, a multiple-visit treatment program is outlined.
+After a thorough medical history and a physical examination with one of SpaMedica’s laser physician specialists in our Toronto clinic, a multiple-visit laser tattoo removal treatment program is outlined.
 With our latest generation of devices, such as Picosure™ and Revlite™, the average number of sessions for an ordinary tattoo is 4 treatments with over 90% clearance.
 The size and number of colours in the tattoo will often determine the ultimate number of treatments required.
 A laser and appropriate settings are then selected to initiate treatment.

 What is It?

 Tattoos are created when a pigment is inserted into the second layer of skin (called the dermis).
 The pigments come in a variety of colours and formulations.
 Some of these formulations can be more difficult to remove than others, such as yellow, red, bright blue, orange and purple.
 With the rise in the prevalence of tattoos, so too have we seen a rise in patients wanting tattoo removal.